hpc/charliecloud/doc-src/dev.rst

 For all of these, leave other tags in place, e.g. :code:`bug`.

 :code:`deferred`
-  We do not plan to do this, or accept PRs for it, but it's not completely rejected.
+  No plans to do this, but not rejected.
 These issues stay open, because we do not consider the deferred state resolved.
-If you do want to submit a PR, we welcome argument to remove the tag; a successful argument is almost certainly a pre-requisite for an accepted PR.
+Submitting PRs on these issues is risky; you probably want to argue successfully that it should be done before starting work on it.

 :code:`duplicate`
   Same as some other previously reported issue.
 In addition to this tag,